 - The long-term goals of the company (5-year goals)

-It is important to be honest with these answers because it will tell you where your company is standing in the market and how much you need to work on your brand to reach a good level.
+It is important to be honest with these answers because they will tell you where your company is standing in the market and how much you need to work on your brand to reach a good level.

 2. Customer